Cân i Gymru: History

+The 2001 contest, held at the Llangollen Pavilion, took place without a live audience because of the foot-and mouth-outbreak.
+Twenty years later, only a virtual audience was allowed at the Wales Millennium Centre due to ongoing COVID restrictions.
+In 2003, there were special preview programmes where viewers were shown all the entrants from a category (one per programme).
+However by 2004, the previews were relegated into the childrens' strand Planed Plant and linked by the strand's continuity team.

 By 1982 the competition was back on television but a panel still chose the winner.
 In later years, the winning song was chosen by a vote where members of the public phone for their favorite song.
-Due to techinical issues in 2024, this vote was moved online in 2025.
+Due to technical issues in 2024, this vote was moved online in 2025.
 In 2024, the prize was £5,000 with £3,000 for second place and £2,000 for third place.
-The winner has the opportunity to go on to compete in Celtavision, held in Ireland as part of the Pan Celtic Festival.

 Unlike the majority of singing competitions in Europe, the emphasis is on the composer of the song rather than the performer.
 A compilation album was released in 2005 by Welsh record label Sain containing all the tracks that won the competition from its inception in 1969 to 2005.
 This was followed by individual compilation albums for the 2006 and 2007 competitions, both of which were released by TPF Records.